AI Governance

 The goal is trust

 At the end of the day, AI governance is about trust.
 Without trust, even the best systems will not be used.
-Think again about the car example.
-People trust driving systems because there are clear rules, safety measures, and accountability.
-Without those, no one would feel safe on the road.
-AI works in the same way.
 Trust comes from knowing that the system is controlled and reliable.

 Conclusion